aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/hr-assistant/README.md

-# Insurance Claim Lifecycle Automation Using Agents and Knowledge Bases for Amazon Bedrock
+# HR Assistant Using Titan Text Premier with Agents and Knowledge Bases for Amazon Bedrock
 ---

 ## Content